AdguardTeam/AGLint/README.md

 so the linter will give you the following warning:

 ```
-    1:0     warning An element hiding rule should contain only one selector
+ 1:0  warn  An element hiding rule should contain only one selector
 ```

 It will also suggest a fix for the first rule: